-- 1. Persons affected by the proposed rulemaking: - Classes of persons that will bear the costs of the proposed rulemaking: There are no costs associated with this rulemaking. - Classes of persons that will benefit from the proposed rulemaking: Providing streamlined information for Workforce Development stakeholders and the general public. - 2.
+- 1. Persons affected by the proposed rulemaking: - Classes of persons that will bear the costs of the proposed rulemaking: There are no costs associated with this rulemaking. - Classes of persons that will benefit from the proposed rulemaking: Workforce Development system stakeholders and the general public will benefit. - 2.
 Impact of the proposed rulemaking, economic or otherwise, including the nature and amount of all the different kinds of costs that would be incurred: - Quantitative description of impact: